 With that in mind, your other startup costs are small.
 Like other gigs on this list, you don’t need to worry about renting an office space (you can work from home, or visit your clients at their own homes), hiring staff, maintaining inventory, or other major startup costs.
-So right now, leave some room in your budget for registering your business and your marketing efforts.

-12. Virtual Assistant
+19. Virtual Assistant

 As the name suggests, virtual assistants provide remote administrative support for individuals and/or businesses.
-The kind of services you offer depends entirely upon your skillset and preferences, but a few common VA services include customer support, data entry, processing orders and refunds, managing emails, and bookkeeping.
+The kind of services you offer depends entirely upon your skillset and preferences, but a few common services include customer support, data entry, processing orders and refunds, managing emails, and bookkeeping.

 Other than your registration and marketing costs, becoming a virtual assistant costs almost nothing.
 And in fact, your marketing efforts might actually end up being totally free, since the best way to find your clients is through networking and word of mouth—really, all you need is one happy customer who can then recommend your services to their fellow overworked friends and colleagues.
 Depending on the types of services you’d like to offer, as well, you might consider investing in a training or certification program or taking an online course to learn an in-demand skill.

-13. Pet Sitting and Dog Walking
+20. Pet Sitter and Dog Walker

 Starting a dog walking business and/or offering pet-sitting services is kind of a dream business idea for animal lovers—and of course, it doesn’t require a lot of cash to launch.
-Other than registration and a business website, your major startup cost will be likely be marketing materials.
+Other than a business website, your major startup cost will be likely be marketing materials.
 Print flyers and business cards to tack up around your neighborhood or hand out to neighbors and local business owners.

 It’s also worth setting aside some money to purchase business insurance.
 Since you’ll be responsible for people’s most precious possessions (other than their children, ostensibly), you want to take every precaution to protect yourself against potential legal claims.
 General liability insurance can cover common legal claims taken against dog walking businesses or other pet care services, but you can also look into commercial property insurance in case the animal in your care accidentally damages someone’s property.
 Animal bailee insurance is also recommended for businesses that take care or custody of animals.

-The Bottom Line on Low-Cost Business Ideas
+The Bottom Line

 Thanks to the rise of remote working, online selling, the gig economy, and a varied career market generally, there are so many opportunities for individuals to start their own businesses at a low (or no) cost.
 The low-cost business ideas we’ve mentioned here are just a sampling of the many, many more potentially lucrative gigs you can grow with just a small upfront investment.